oracle/cluster-api-provider-oci/docs/src/managed/features.md

 # Features

-This page will cover configuration of various OKE features in CAPOCI.
+This page will cover configuration of various Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) features in CAPOCI.

 ## Node Pool Cycling
 OKE [Node Pool Cycling][node-pool-cycling] can be used during Kubernetes version upgrades to cycle the nodes such that all the nodes of a Node Pool is running on the newer Kubernetes version.
-The following `OCIManagedMaachinePool` spec can be used to specify Node Pool cycling option.
+The following `OCIManagedMachinePool` spec can be used to specify Node Pool cycling option.
 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta2
 kind: OCIManagedMachinePool